junxit/us-congress-bills-112/metadata.md

 - 2011-11-04 — Mr. LoBiondo moved to suspend the rules and pass the bill.
 - 2011-11-04 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 387 - 2, 1 Present (Roll no. 831). (text: CR H7342)
 - 2011-11-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 387 - 2, 1 Present (Roll no. 831).(text: CR H7342)
+- 2011-11-07 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 221.